dmrq70/forth-mecrisp/sbo-l041/README.md

 regulator.)

-Trying low power sleep (waking up on LPTIMER), with the "factory" firmware, tested with `flib/stm32l0/sleep-extra.fs` code, I got cca 9uA - 11uA consumption in sleep, with 5V source through the regulator (and likewise with 3.3V through the regulator).
-Powering with 3.3V directly to the "battery" pin (back-powering the reg) asks for 6-8uA.
+Trying low power sleep (waking up on LPTIMER), with the "factory" firmware, with `ex/sleep-test.fs`, running `lp-blips`.

+* Powered by 5V through the regulator: 7-8uA.
+* Powered by 3.3V through the regulator: 7-8uA (the regulator is supposed to have problems with this).
+* Powered directly by regulated 3.3V with regulator disconnected from the vdd net: 2uA. (!)
+* Powered directly by regulated 3.3V with regulator *not* disconnected from the vdd net (so effectively back-powering the regulator): 9-10uA.